soundpress/RulesOfNYC/docs/c00/index.rst

 Sign.
 The term "sign" shall mean a sign as defined in § 12-10 of the Zoning Resolution.
 Such term shall not include any sign erected upon property not subject to Department jurisdiction.
 Each sign face shall be a sign.

 Sign inventory.
-The term "sign inventory" shall mean the list of signs, sign structures and sign locations under the control of an OAC, responsible affiliate or affiliated OACs as required and specified by § 26-261 of the Administrative Code and 1 RCNY § 49-15 of this chapter.
+The term "sign inventory" shall mean the list of signs, sign structures and sign locations under the control of an OAC, responsible affiliate or affiliated OACs as required and specified by § 26-261 of the Administrative Code and 1 RCNY § 49-15.

 Sign location.
 The term "sign location" shall mean sign location as defined by § 26-259(f) of the Administrative Code.